filippomassarelli/docker-mini-seedrs/README.md

 > :warning: For speed and efficiency [mini-seedrs](https://github.com/filippomassarelli/mini-seedrs) was developed with sqlite3 as database.
 When dockerizing the project, the decision to move to PostgreSQL was also made.
 A database authentication error now arises when running `rspec` which I am struggling to resolve.

-BDD had already served its purpose though and we will be able to test the correct behaviour with our requests.
+BDD had already served its purpose though, we will also be able to test the correct API behaviour with our requests.

 Nevertheless, suggestions on this issue are welcome - see how to contribute in the [Contribution](#contribution) section.